anasty17/mirror-leech-telegram-bot/README.md

 - `BLOCK_MEGA_FOLDER`: If you want to remove mega.nz folder support, set it to `True`.
 - `BLOCK_MEGA_LINKS`: If you want to remove mega.nz mirror support, set it to `True`.
 - `STOP_DUPLICATE`: (Leave empty if unsure) if this field is set to `True`, bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename, not using filehash, so this feature is not perfect yet)
-- `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone (leave space between number and unit, Available units are (gb or GB, tb or TB), Examples: `100 gb, 100 GB, 10 tb, 10 TB`
+- `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone.
+Don't add unit, the default unit is `GB`.
-- `MEGA_LIMIT`: To limit the size of Mega download (leave space between number and unit, available units are (gb or GB, tb or TB), Examples: `100 gb, 100 GB, 10 tb, 10 TB`
+- `MEGA_LIMIT`: To limit the size of Mega download.
+Don't add unit, the default unit is `GB`.
-- `TORRENT_DIRECT_LIMIT`: To limit the Torrent/Direct mirror size, leave space between number and unit.
-Available units are (gb or GB, tb or TB), Examples: `100 gb, 100 GB, 10 tb, 10 TB`
+- `TORRENT_DIRECT_LIMIT`: To limit the Torrent/Direct mirror size.
+Don't add unit, the default unit is `GB`.
 - `TAR_UNZIP_LIMIT`: To limit the size of mirroring as Tar or unzipmirror.
-Available units are (gb or GB, tb or TB), Examples: `100 gb, 100 GB, 10 tb, 10 TB`
+Don't add unit, the default unit is `GB`.
 - `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`, if yes make it `True` it will work (Compatible with https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index Code)
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - `IGNORE_PENDING_REQUESTS`: If you want the bot to ignore pending requests after it restarts, set this to `True`.